Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 - I want to add, edit and delete my own recipes
   - A logged in user, can navigate to their own profile page or the recipes page and easily update or delete their recipes
    1. Once a user is logged in or creates an account, they will automatically be redirected to their own profile page
-   2. If a user has submitted recipes, these will appear on the user's profile page as well as the all recipes where buttons allow user to view, edit or delete
+   2. If a user has submitted recipes, these will appear on the user's profile page as well as the all recipes page where buttons allow user to view, edit or delete
 - I want to view recipes submitted by other users
   - Users can navigate to the recipes page to view all submitted recipes including their own
    1. The all recipes page displays all submitted recipes in Bootstrap cards